 Where Do They Go From Here?

-The value of Revu’s Studio features and subscription-based Studio Prime within the organisation has opened the door for more intensive project standardisation.
+The value of Revu’s Studio features and subscription-based Studio Prime within the organization has opened the door for more intensive project standardization.
 Hilson Moran can now focus on progress instead of process, empowering their employees to take advantage of the 60% increase in production efficiency so that they can focus on doing the work instead of on how they do the work.
-This also enables the firm to apply the workflow efficiency found in the Studio features of Revu, to the work done with specialist contractors and project stakeholders.
+This also enables the firm to apply the workflow efficiency found in the Studio features of Revu, to the work done with subcontractors and project stakeholders.
 “There’s going to be some real benefits once we start engaging with external partners, whether it's architects, or structural engineers on the project, or even clients as well.
 We see huge benefit in that, and I think we're pretty much there to do that on projects now,” elaborates Ugarow.
 Given the 60% efficiency increase in production, earned by using Revu’s Bluebeam Studio and Studio Prime on projects, working and communicating with project partners will only get easier, giving Hilson Moran a clear advantage within the highly competitive construction industry.